 Scraping together enough coin to win the annual luncheon auction with Warren Buffett is probably beyond most investors' means.
-With the proceeds going to charity, this year's winning bidder forked over $2.63 million for the privilege.
+With the proceeds going to charity, last year's winning bidder forked over $2.63 million for the privilege.

 Feast or famine

 While we likely can't afford to break bread with the greats, we can peek at their stock ideas through their SEC filings.
 Here, we'll pore over some of the top investors' reports to see which stocks they've chosen as their best investments.
 We'll then check in with Motley Fool CAPS members to learn whether they agree.

 - There's a delay between when the stocks were bought and when these investors filed their paperwork, so they might have sold out since.